Program Closing or Conversion (Procedure 4.0800)

 To specify approved ways for students in a program being closed or being converted from vocational credit to college credit to complete the program or to change to another major or to have vocational credits apply toward the college credit program replacing it.

-- Students who have not completed half of the program, using the definition above, will change their major with assistance from the Program Manager or Department Chair and the Counseling staff.
-Courses from the closing program will be evaluated for transference into the new major or program through the regular Course Substitution procedure.
+- Students who have not completed half of the program, using the definition above, will change their major with assistance from the Program Manager or Dean and the Academic Advising and Counseling staff.
+Courses from the closing program will be evaluated for transference into the new major or program through the regular Course Substitution procedure (Procedure 4.0400).

 - When a vocational program converts to a college credit program, the following procedure will apply to students who are enrolled in the program during the academic year of the conversion and who have maintained continuous enrollment in the program.

-- A committee consisting of the Program Manager, Department Chair, and the Director of Educational Services will evaluate the course description, objectives and student competencies of the vocational courses against the descriptions, objectives, and competencies of the college credit courses.
+- A committee consisting of the Program Manager, Dean, Associate Vice President and the Director Curriculum, Credentialing and Academic Scheduling will evaluate the course description, objectives and student competencies of the vocational courses against the descriptions, objectives, and competencies of the college credit courses.
 When there is a match of at least 80%, college credit will be awarded for vocational courses already completed.
 When the match does not reach 80%, students will be encouraged to undertake Credit by Exam, and the Credit by Exam fee shall be waived.
-The Director of Educational Services will produce a list of vocational courses that meet the 80% criteria and that will be converted to college credit.
+The Director Curriculum, Credentialing and Academic Scheduling will produce a list of vocational courses that meet the 80% criteria and that will be converted to college credit.

-- For those students in the vocational program who do not have scores for an approved entry level test for college credit programs (SAT, ACT or CPT), a special testing session for the CPT will be arranged by the Director of Assessment and Testing.
+- A special testing session for the PERT will be arranged by the Director of Assessment and Testing for those students in the vocational program who do not have scores for an approved entry level test for college credit programs (SAT, ACT or PERT) and are classified as “Non-Exempt’ by State Board Rule 6A-10.0315.